 That's it.
-I've just describe for you the basics of what this most excellent anime series is all about.
+I've just described for you the basics of what this most excellent anime series is all about.
 One-Punch Man is the ultimate riff on the whole shonen fighting anime genre.
 You know the kind of shows I'm talking about: the lone warrior hero starts off against unbelievable odds, faces an unbeatable opponent, then either trains or finds the power within himself to rise to his enemy's abilities, and then returns to take him down after an epic bout of fisticuffs.
 Lather, rinse, repeat.
 Think Drag-on BallZ, Bleach, Naruto, One Piece, Fist of the North Star, etc.

 One-Punch Man takes that basic concept, but then essentially shits all over it.
 Things typically start off with monsters, mutants, and super-fighters attacking City Z from out of nowhere, but then our hero Saitama appears (dressed in a super retarded yellow body-suit with red boots and dish-washing gloves, and a huge, flowing white cape) and blows the invading assailants away with only one punch.
 This is usually done in the most amazing, bloody, and fucking awesomest way possible.